Smiling for the camera energizes me, lightens my stress load, is a lot of fun, and helps me Gain The Red Edge!

 But the concepts of positive thinking and consciously choosing to believe in myself were slowly being ingrained.

-The story we consistently tell our self
+The story we consistently tell ourselves

 is the story that will most consistently come true.